digiltd/oh-rtd-test/Nest-Binding.md

 When you update the device with one of the four possible valid strings, you will change the HVAC mode.

 Below are some examples of valid binding configuration strings, as you would define in the your .items file.
 The examples represent the current set of available properties, and for each property, the example shows if it is an in-binding only (read-only), an out-binding only (write-only), or a bidirectional (read/write) binding only.
+Note, however, that if a read/write property is only authorized for read-only access in the client you authorized, an attempt to change its value will fail.

 ```
 /* Nest binding items */